emdgroup-liquid/liquid/src/liquid/components/ld-button/readme.md

 # Button

-Buttons are used for triggering important user actions.
-A button text should be speaking in the sense of the user’s understanding, rather than in the system’s language.
+Buttons are used for triggering events on the user interface.
+A button's text should express what the button does.
-Icon-buttons without visual text should contain a screen-reader-only text.
+Icon-buttons without visual text should contain a screen-reader-only text, have an aria-label, a `title` element within the svg icon or an `alt` text on an `img` element.

 ---